shrx/topoPrinter/README.md

 ## Physical 3D-printed result

-Example of what a finished print can look like after generating the STL from SwissTopo data and previewing it in Blender.
+Example of what a finished print can look like:

 ![Physical 3D-printed relief block](docs/images/PrintedReliefBlock_PhysicalOutput.jpeg)